lag13/dotfiles/personal_documentation/aws/overview.md

 service on the other side of an SNS message, alarms could end up triggering almost anything!).

+Cloudwatch can also be used to schedule automated actions.
+For example you can configure cloudwatch to emit an event every 5 hours and when said event is emitted a lambda function will be executed or something like that.
+So using cloudwatch in combination with some other AWS infrastructure (lambda, SNS, SQS, etc...) you can perform a task on some sort of schedule.

 ### Alarms

 #### Understanding The Alarm Rules